 The C is a delightful high-speed cruiser.
-She has a wonderful 145 HP big Healey 2.9 liter seven main bearing six cylinder engine stuffed under the hood, along with twin brake boosters and torsion bar suspension and 15 inch wheels (instead of the Bs 14s) and electric overdrive.
+She has a wonderful 145 HP big Healey based 2.9 liter seven main bearing six cylinder engine stuffed under the hood, along with twin brake boosters and torsion bar suspension and 15 inch wheels (instead of the B’s 14s) and electric overdrive.
 It’s a rare car with delightful bulges in its original aluminum bonnet.
 For comparison purposes, a 1969 MGB was advertised with just 91 Horsepower.

-I have loved and admired this 1969 MGC (GCN 1U4357G) since I acquired it in February 2013.
+I have loved and admired this 1969 MGC since I acquired it in February 2013.
 This car was one of the first 1969 roadsters.
-The series was launched in 1967 just as Austin Healey stopped big Healey production and extra engines were available.
+The series was launched in 1967 just as Austin Healey stopped big Healey production.
 I am not sure if any landed in the USA before 1968.
 1969 was the last year for the C, with a total of 8,999 built of all MGC GTs and Tourers.
 But how many are left?
 When have you seen one lately?
 This is the only one I have seen recently with the correct original seats.
 By the way, these came with octagon-shaped safety knock spinners when new-the prior owner put on the more attractive two-eared type, they look cooler, but that’s easy to change if it bothers you.

 We’ve done a lot to maintain and preserve it, (I have all our records, call and I will read through them for you).
-We have recently put in richer needles in the original SU carbs and the correct original air filter box is off in the pictures, but that’s just because we were working on tuning this week.
+We have recently put richer needles in the original SU carbs.
 I have driven this car very little and need more space as we expand our building so I am reluctantly putting this great classic car up for sale.

 Now you can own two great classic black MGs- both in excellent condition!
 We have a really nice black 1967 MGB for sale on our website (click here to check out the MGB).